auriq/essentia_docs/source/tutorial/data.rst

   $ git clone https://github.com/auriq/EssentiaPublic.git

-The data and scripts relevant for most of the documentation is under ``tutorials``.
+The data and scripts relevant for most of the documentation tutorials are under ``tutorials`` and those relevant for the examples and integrations are under ``case studies``.

 Description of Data